 An intermediate computer aided drafting course that uses AutoCAD 2000i.
 Focuses on developing further the architectural 2D CAD production drawing skills learned in ARCHT60, with an intro to 3D drawing systems.
 Develop intermediate 2D CAD production drawings, including plan, elevation, section, roof and foundation drawings for a building.
 Solve intermediate design problems of site analysis (including parking), space relationships, roof design, building aesthetics, structural concepts and material selection.
 Structural solutions to design problems will be explored using the computer and freehand sketching techniques.
 The concepts of lateral forces, vertical forces and various structural systems will be introduced in solving architectural problems.
 3D plan oblique drawings and details of the project will be developed.
 The concepts of tonal values and shade and shadows will be introduced and applied to the drawings.
 An opportunity to design and build a portable structure may exist in the Spring semester.
-Transfer Status: Transferable to CSU, see counselor for limitations.

-Prerequisite: ARCHT 62 or ARCHT 60.
+3.0 hours lecture, 3.0 hours laboratory Prerequisite: ARCHT 62 or ARCHT 60

 An intermediate computer aided drafting course that uses AutoCAD 2000i.
 Develop further the architectural 2D CAD production drawing skills learned in ARCHT62, with an intro to 3D drawing systems.
 Develop intermediate 2D CAD production drawings, including plan, section, elevation, roof and foundation drawings for a building.
 Learn to solve intermediate design problems of site analysis (including parking), space relationships, roof design, building aesthetics, structural concepts and material selection.
 Structural analysis of design problems will be explored using the computer and freehand sketching techniques.
 (Units and content are one-half of ARCHT64.)
-Transfer Status: Transferable to CSU, see counselor for limitations.